X-Hax/SonicAdventureBlenderIO/documentation/docs/ui/toolbar/tools/export.md

 Exports the targeted objected as a landtable (*.*lvl) file.

 - `Fallback szrface attributes`: If an object has no surface attributes, it will receive the `Visible` and `Solid` attributes.
+- `Developer Output: Debug Output`: Exports a .json file containing the processable level data that would be passed to the external library. **Only for debugging purposes, do not touch unless a developer**

 ### Export SA2 Event
 Export the current SA2 event.